Shawnee Mission USD 512: Shawnee Mission East High School

 Shawnee Mission East High School opened in 1958.
-As of 2015, enrollment was 1,642, making it the second-largest school in the Shawnee Mission School District.
 The mascot is the Lancer and the colors are Columbia blue, black, and white.

 Shawnee Mission East is at the southwest corner of 75th Street and Mission Road in the city of Prairie Village, and serves Prairie Village along with the other Kansas suburbs Westwood, Westwood Hills, Mission Hills, Mission Woods, Fairway, Leawood, and Overland Park.

+In the 2023–24 school year, enrollment is approximately 1,671 students.